OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ##### Detection Methods

-Popular tools, if installed in their original form, can be detected by looking for associated application packages, files, processes, or other tool-specific modifications and artefacts.
+Popular reverse engineering tools, if installed in an unmodified form, can be detected by looking for associated application packages, files, processes, or other tool-specific modifications and artefacts.
+In the following examples, we'll show how different ways of detecting the frida instrumentation framework which is used extensively in this guide.
+Other tools, such as Substrate and Xposed, can be detected using similar means.
+Note that DBI/injection/hooking tools can often also be detected implicitly through runtime integrity checks, which are discussed separately below.

--- TODO [Add list of tools and associated files, processes, libs, etc. etc. Cover the tools below] --

-- Substrate for Android
-- Xposed
-- Frida
-- Radare2
-- Introspy-Android
-- Drozer
-- RootCloak
-- Android SSL Trust Killer

 ###### Example: Ways of Detecting Frida